LoginRadius/docs/content/blog/get-started-react/index.md

 ![alt_text](images/image5.png "image_tooltip")

-> Now, run the API Server and you should get the user profile in response (json format).
-Similarly, you can implement more features using Node.js SDK.
+> Now, run the React application and you should get the user profile in response (json format) displayed in the "/login" route.
+Similarly, you can implement more features using the LoginRadius API.

 ##  Explore Node.js Demo

 As an alternative to handling all API calls in the React frontend, you may also opt to access the LoginRadius API from a Node backend.
-If you wish to do so, you can check out our Node.js demo to know how you can implement various LoginRadius features using SDK and its functions.
+If you wish to do so, you can check out our Node.js demo to learn how to implement various LoginRadius features using SDK and its functions.

 **[GitHub Demo Link](https://github.com/LoginRadius/login-page-demos/blob/master/node-idx-demo)**   |   **[Download Demo](https://github.com/LoginRadius/login-page-demos/archive/master.zip)**